hackersanddesigners/www-v2/ARCHITECTURE.md

 	- check if this article is used in the frontpage, if so update frontpage `build_front_index` (`app/build_front_index.py/build_front_index`)
     - at last save this article to disk `save_article` (`app/build_article.py/save_article`)

-If the operation is of type `delete`, another set of steps are used to remove the article and update every other bit of the website — same for operation `move`.
+If the operation is of type `delete`, another set of steps are used to remove the article and update every other bit of the website — same for operation `move`, `restore` and so on.

 ## Codebase outline

 ### User Interface

-- `cli.py`: this command is used as an entry point into the codebase; everyday command to work with the website and do maintenance.
+- `cli.py`: this command is used as an entry point into the codebase; everyday commands to work with the website and do maintenance.

 ### Core